 Another popular idea, proposed in 1983 by the American psychologist Howard Gardner, is that of multiple intelligences.
 Gardner decided (pretty much off the top of his head) that there was no such thing as intelligence.
 Rather, there were several different types, with little correlation between them.

 Consider the footballing skills of former England captain David Beckham.
-During his peak, Beckham could be in the corner of a large field, with 21 players running in different directions, and calculate exactly where the ball should go in order to give his team a tactical advantage.
-Not only that, he’d figure out how to move his muscles to apply the correct force at the correct angle to achieve his desired trajectory and he could do it in a matter of seconds...in his head.
-It would probably take me hours to calculate the same thing and I’d need a calculator and data table.
+During his peak, Beckham could be in the corner of a large field with 21 players running in different directions, and calculate exactly where the ball should go in order to give his team a tactical advantage.
+Not only that, he’d figure out how to move his muscles to apply the correct force at the correct angle to achieve his desired trajectory and could do it in a matter of seconds...in his head.

-Gardner would argue, quite reasonably, that Beckham was using his brain to achieve specific outcomes, the same way Einstein did - just different types of outcome.
-Beckham’s intelligence resided in the physical realm while Einstein’s was in the logical and mathematical.
+Gardner would argue, quite reasonably, that Beckham was using his brain to achieve specific outcomes the same way Einstein did - just different types of outcome.
+Beckham’s intelligence resided in the physical realm while Einstein’s was in the mathematical.

 On the basis of this argument Gardner proposed several different types of intelligence which people could possess: musical, visual, linguistic, logical, physical, interpersonal, intrapersonal and many more.

-It was a popular idea in schools – I remember being given the multiple intelligence test myself - but there are many problems with it.
-The most obvious being that it repurposes the word "intelligence" to the point of confusion.
-If we’re going to do define intelligence in such a broad way, everything a human does is intelligent, because everything involves using your brain to exemplify an outcome.
+It was a popular idea in schools – I remember being given the multiple intelligence test myself - but it's multiply confused.
+The most obvious problem is that it repurposes the word "intelligence".
+If we’re going to do define intelligence in such a broad way then everything a human does is intelligent, because everything involves using your brain to exemplify an outcome.

 If you know how to walk we could say you have “perambulatory intelligence”, if you know how to cook we could say you have “culinary intelligence”.
 If you are a fan of the movie Transformers 5, we could say you have “no intelligence” and so on.

 What Gardner’s model does is redefine intelligence to mean ability.
 But when you redefine a word, the thing you originally needed it for still exists.
-If we decided to repurpose the word carrot to mean “any kind of vegetable”, those orange things sticking out of the ground would still be there...so we’d have to invent a new word for them and the whole thing would repeat.
+If we decided to repurpose the word carrot to mean “any kind of vegetable”, those orange things would still be there, so we’d have to invent a new word for them and the whole thing would repeat.

-David Beckham could be a very intelligent man, but his footballing skills aren't a sign of intelligence, they're a sign of atheltic ability.
-They are separate features and its unwise to pretend they're the same thing.
+David Beckham could be a very intelligent man but his footballing skills aren't a sign of intelligence, they're a sign of atheltic ability.
+They are separate features and its unwise to pretend they're the same.
 Ultimately, the problem with Gardner's approach is that the word intelligent is describing a very specific quality, not a generic one.

 So what IS Intelligence?

 I spoke to her afterwards and asked what she meant.
-It took her a while to articulate but eventually she hit on a nugget of brilliant insight.
-“Intelligence is when you’re good at things which go on inside your head,” she said.
+It took her a while to articulate but eventually she hit on a profound insight: “intelligence is when you’re good at things which go on inside your head.”
 I think she might be onto something.

-The ability to play an instrument is a function of the brain but it is expressed through the fingers.
-Being a talented singer is a function of the brain but it is expressed as movement of the vocal chords.
+The ability to play an instrument is a function of the brain but it is expressed through fingers.
+Being a talented singer is a function of the brain but it is expressed as movement of vocal chords.
 The same is true with painters, sportsmen, dancers etc. Their abilities are based on brain activity but the outcome is manifested physically.
-The word for these things might be “talents”.
-But when we refer to intelligence we seem to mean abilities which do not translate so obviously into a physical mode.
+When we refer to intelligence we seem to mean abilities which do not translate so obviously into a physical mode.

 A person can use their vocal chords with skill and intonation to deliver a speech.
-We might describe them as a skilled raconteur or actor, but the person who wrote the speech, who actually thought of the words to use, is the person we describe as intelligent.
+We might describe them as a skilled raconteur or actor, but the person who wrote the speech, who actually thought of the words to use, is the person we consider intelligent.

-Let’s take an even more obvious example which I think may prove the student’s point perfectly: Professor Stephen Hawking.
+Let’s take an even more obvious example: Professor Stephen Hawking.

 Nobody’s going to object if I call Stephen Hawking an intelligent man.
-Fair enough, a lot of his fame may be due to his struggle with physical disability, but let’s be clear: his reputation as one of the world’s leading theoretical physicists is well deserved.
-Even without his inspiring life story, Hawking would still be regarded as one of the greatest living minds.
-And yet there is absolutely no physical manifestation.
+Some of his media fame may be due to his struggle with physical disability, but let’s be clear: his reputation as one of the world’s leading theoretical physicists is well deserved.
+Even without his inspiring life story, Hawking would still be regarded as one of the greatest Scientific minds alive today.
+And yet there is no physical manifestation.
 That’s probably why Hawking’s story is so moving in the first place.
 He cannot express his brilliance physically, it is entirely within his head.

 Knowledge is Power, but it’s not Intelligence

 What’s so special about Hawking’s brain then?
 Well, the guy definitely knows a ton about physics.
-But there’s clearly more to it.
-I know a lot about physics, but I’m not going to claim I’m as clever as Hawking.
-Not by a long chalk.
+But there’s more to it.
+I know a lot about physics too, but I’m not going to claim I’m as clever as Hawking.

 Probably the most workable definition of intelligence I can think of is as follows: answering questions you know the answer to is knowledge, figuring out answers to a question you don’t know the answer to is intelligence.